Skip to main content

 Baklava (Пахлава)

-Baklava features layered phyllo pastry with nuts and honey syrup.
-Turkish and Middle Eastern influence - popular throughout Central Asia.
-Thin phyllo sheets are brushed with butter, layered with chopped walnuts or pistachios, baked until golden, and soaked in honey syrup.
-Rich, sweet, flaky.
-Uzbek bakeries in Kyrgyzstan prepare excellent versions.
-For special occasions.
+Baklava is layered phyllo pastry with nuts and honey syrup, a Turkish and Middle Eastern sweet that caught on across Central Asia.
+Thin sheets of phyllo are brushed with butter, layered with chopped walnuts or pistachios, baked until golden, and then soaked in honey syrup.
+It's rich, sweet, and flaky.
+The Uzbek bakeries in Kyrgyzstan make very good versions, usually for special occasions.

 Traditional Beverages